 - The setup wizard will inform you that the installation is completed successfully:

-- Select the Launch Matrix42 Software Asset & Service Management Console checkbox if you want to open the console directly after the installation.
+- Select the Launch Matrix42 Software Asset & Service Management checkbox if you want to open the UUX version and login in the browser.

-- Select the Launch Matrix42 Software Asset & Service Management checkbox if you want to open the UUX version of the SASM.
+- For earlier versions with Classic UI, select the Launch Matrix42 Software Asset & Service Management Console checkbox if you want to open the console directly after the installation.

 - Click Finish.